Brecert/scratchpad/psuedocode/lbpl/whitepaper.md

 Both of these popular languages have Pros and Cons.

-Pros of luna-lang
+**Pros of Luna**
 - somewhat intuitive, it just takes time to learn the editor
-- if the editor worked correctly, it would be amazing
+- shows information in a very clear informative user friendly way

-Cons of luna-lang
+**Cons of Luna**
 - user experience is terrible, loading the editor takes forever, is buggy, and is extrememly slow
 - not extrememly beginner friendly, to both programmers and newbies.
-Both need to learn how the editor works and how the code works.
+Both need to learn how the editor works and how the code works
-- As I could barely run the editor, any further flaws haven't been found.
+- as the editor portion of the language would barely run further cons have not been found.
-- not embedable (both the editor, and the language (afaik))
+- not embedable

-Pros of scratch / blocky
+**Pros of Scratch**
-- beginner friendly.
-While it may not be useful for writing actual code, it does a good job teaching it by keeping the visual elements simple.
+- keeping visual designs simple to keep it beginer friendly
-- it can easily be extended and embedded into websites (blocky)
+- it can easily be extended and embedded into websites using Blocky

-Flaws of scratch / blocky
+**Cons of Scratch**
-- not intuitive when writing actual code.
+- not intuitive when writing an actual codebase
 - does not scale
 - it's hard to tell what's happening at a glance